 In 2019, the Delaware General Assembly passed a law banning plastic carryout bags (82 Del.
 Laws c.
 166) to help reduce beach and roadside litter, increase recycling efforts, and reduce the impact of plastic bags at regional recycling facilities that manage material from Delaware’s Universal Recycling program.

-All the retail stores affected by this law are also required to provide an At-Store Recycling program for plastic bags and film.
+All retail stores affected by this law must continue to provide an At-Store Recycling program for plastic bags and film.
 This drop-off location should be visible and accessible within the store.
-They are typically at the entrance or by the customer service area within each location.
-All of the bags you can’t reuse anymore as well as those you don’t want should be recycled at these locations.
-Plastic bags CANNOT go into your curbside recycling cart and should be returned to stores.

 The bins are typically at the store’s entrance or by its customer service area.

 All of the bags that can’t be reused anymore should be recycled at these locations.